ricco386/Penetration-testing/docs/html/_sources/index.rst.txt

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Penetration testing - Personal study notes's!
+Welcome to Penetration testing - Personal study notes!
 ========================================================

 This are my personal notes taken during the path into security.